 The EDA tool and the executable model file shall always transmit the entire contents of a table through the AMI_parameters_in or AMI_parameters_out string (defined in Section 10.2 and illustrated in the examples below).
 Only the parameter name and values in the table are included in the parameter string.
 The values in each row of the table are flattened into a single row of values without the parentheses surrounding each row when producing the parameter string.

-For Usage Out and InOut, the number of rows returned by the executable model file may differ from the number of rows documented in the parameter definition file, but a minimum of one row shall be returned.
+For Usage Out and InOut, the number of rows returned by the executable model file may differ from the number of rows documented in the AMI parameter definition file, but a minimum of one row shall be returned.
 Multiple AMI_GetWave calls are not required to return the same number of rows.
-For Usage Out, a one-row Table is required in the parameter definition file to serve as a template for single and multi-row tables.
+For Usage Out, a one-row Table is required in the AMI parameter definition file to serve as a template for single and multi-row tables.
 This can be used by the EDA tool to reconstruct a sequence of data values returned by the executable model file into a table with as many rows as needed, and optionally for parameter initialization before being replaced by the actual Table data returned by the executable model file.

 Examples: